2025–26 Saudi Women's Premier League

-The 2025–26 Saudi Women's Premier League, is the fourth season of the Saudi Women's Premier League, the top-level women's football league in Saudi Arabia.
+The 2025–26 Saudi Women's Premier League, was the fourth season of the Saudi Women's Premier League, the top-level women's football league in Saudi Arabia.

-Al-Nassr are the three-time defending champions, having won every edition of the competition to date.
+Al-Nassr were the three-time defending champions and successfully defended their title to win a fourth consecutive championship.
+Like the previous season, Al-Nassr only lost one match during the campaign.

 Overview

 In September 2025, All Women Sport Network announced an agreement with the Saudi Arabian Football Federation and SSC to broadcast the season's matches globally.

 Following the closure of SSC in October 2025, MBC Group signed an agreement with the Saudi Arabian Football Federation to broadcast the Saudi Women's Premier League matches across the Middle East and North Africa for the 2025–26 and 2026–27 seasons.

 Teams

 Initially, ten teams were set to compete in the fourth season, with Abha and NEOM promoted to the Premier League to replace the relegated Al-Amal and Al-Taraji.
 However, by August 2025, Abha and Al-Shabab had disbanded their women's teams.
 On 15 August 2025, it was confirmed that eight teams would participate this season.